-So far so good, but where the author of the Geeklesstech.com article appears to have made a serious mistake is failing to recognise that once a visitor has clicked through onto your blog, they are expecting something of genuine quality at the other end.
-And not just one page of goodness either, a visitor expects your entire website to be populated with equally engaging and worthwhile reading material.
+Where the author of the Geeklesstech.com article appears to have made a serious mistake is failing to recognise that once a visitor has clicked through onto your blog, they are expecting to read something of genuine quality.
+And not just one good page either.
+They expect your entire website to be populated with equally engaging and worthwhile reading material.

-Web content is no longer king, but only a fool would believe that marketing alone has stolen its throne.
+Web content is no longer king.
+But only a fool believes that marketing has stolen its throne.

-If you would like further advice or assistance regarding your own web content writing or marketing efforts, get in touch – I’d love to hear from you!
+For further advice or assistance regarding your own web content, get in touch – I’d love to hear from you!